 They will pick you up and drop you off at the airport and take you to several islands in Exuma.

-Staniel Cay Vacations offers Pig Island tours from US$ 224 (VAT Included) and also combined tickets at a cost of US$ 500 / person (US$ 299 for the tour + US$ 200 for the airfare on Flamingo Air).
+Staniel Cay Vacations offers Pig Island tours from US$ 249 (VAT Included) from Exuma and also combined tickets at a cost of US$ 500 / person (US$ 249 for the tour + US$ 249 for the airfare on Flamingo Air).
 Excluded: pick up & drop off in Nassau, lunch and water.

 P.S.: The flight has only few seats, so it’s highly recommendable to book your ticket in advance.
 Check out the reviews and tour details here.

 2 – You can fly daily from Nassau to George Town, Exuma’s capital, with Bahamas Air and the flight will cost you around US$ 200, depending on how long in advance you book your tickets.

 In George Town you can book a Pig Beach Tour with Coastline Adventure and they will pick you up and drop you of at the airport.
-The tour costs US$ 200 + VAT and takes 7h.
+The tour costs US$ 224 + 5% on cards payments and takes 7h.
 There is also this tour available from US$ 210, but it departs at 6:00 AM.

-3 – You can book a day trip from Nassau to Pig Island by boat for approximately US$ 369.
+3 – You can book a day trip from Nassau to Pig Island by powerboat for approximately US$ 369.
 This tour has really good reviews, nice guides and great service.

 With Harbors Safari, the powerboat departs at 8:00 AM from Bay Street Marina and with the two other companies at 8:30 AM from Margaritaville Restaurant at the Paradise Island Ferry Terminal.